royabel/Top-Down-Networks/README.md

 The key contributions of the paper are:
 * Propose a novel top-down mechanism that combines learning from error signals with top-down attention.
 * Extending earlier work, offering a new step toward a more biologically plausible learning model.
+* Suggest a Counter-Hebbian mechanism for biological learning.
 * Present a novel biologically-inspired MTL algorithm that dynamically creates unique task-dependent sub-networks within conventional networks.

 ## The Method